Food + Beverage

 One of the Town’s oldest eateries in continuous operation is Mexicali Rose, which is located at 7th and Clay streets halfway between Frank Ogawa Plaza and Jack London Square.

 Despite the arrival of numerous new Mexican restaurants in recent years, the Rose still has a loyal following.
+Unfortunately, it closed suddenly in mid-2018.

 A 20-block stretch of East 14th Street – NOBODY with any street cred in the Town ever calls it International Boulevard – has been dotted with taquerias, cantinas, and taco trucks for decades.